yodkwtf/python-fundamentals/README.md

 - `int` is for integers like 4, 7, 27328
 - `float` is for numbers with decimals like 3.2, 7839.83
 - `bool` is for True/False (case sensitive)
+- 'type(name)` - used to find the data type of a variable
 - One type can be converted to another via [type conversion](./type-conversion.py)
 - Refer to [data-types.py](./data-types.py)